naman-0230/pathforge/README.md

 - **Confidence self-rating** — rate each problem on a 1–4 scale after solving; feeds directly into the weak point engine
 - **Solution gate** — solution is gated behind a checkbox confirming genuine attempt, so the system knows *why* you opened it
 - **Topic select/deselect** — roadmap recalculates on the fly when you add or remove topics
-- **Streak + heatmap** — contribution-style activity tracking to keep consistency visible
+- **Streak + heatmap** — contribution-style activity tracking to keep consistency visible plus achievements and trophies

 ---